omar-mohamed/Object-Classification-CIFAR-100/README.md

 This script will load the data, normalize it, shuffle it, take 2k images from test set as a dev set, and save it in a pickle file.

 ### TrainCNN.py:
+This script will begin training the vanilla CNN model on the training data, output the results, save the accuracy and loss graphs in output_images folder, save the graph info for tensorboard in graph_info folder, and save the model itself in saved_model.
+You can expect around 65% accuracy on test set.

+### TrainDepthwiseCNN.py:
+This script will begin training the faster depth-wise CNN model on the training data, output the results, save the accuracy and loss graphs in output_images folder, save the graph info for tensorboard in graph_info folder, and save the model itself in saved_model.
+You can expect around 60% accuracy on test set.

+### TrainResNetCNN.py:
-This script will begin training on the training data, output the results, save the accuracy and loss graphs in output_images folder, save the graph info for tensorboard in graph_info folder, and save the model itself in saved_model
+This script will begin training the resnet model described above on the training data, output the results, save the accuracy and loss graphs in output_images folder, save the graph info for tensorboard in graph_info folder, and save the model itself in saved_model.
+You can expect around 70% accuracy on test set.

 ### TestModel.py:
 This script will load the model saved in best_model folder(which gave the best accuracy overall) and run it on the test set and output the results.